Yorko/runstats2sheet/README.md

 # Garmin & Strava to Google Sheets Sync

 This application fetches your running/fitness stats from either Garmin Connect or Strava and writes them directly to a Google Sheet using the `gspread` library.
+The intention is then to use Gemini gems to analyze these stats.

 ## Prerequisites